ParveshSandila/Jetpack-compose-Lazy-column-example/README.md

 # Jetpack-compose-Lazy-column-example

-<p>This is simple exmaple project to show how to use Jetpack compose Lazy column in Android and how to perform  some action on the click item.
-In this project I'm showing
-a toast message whenever any item in Lazy cloumn get clicked</p>
+<p>This is simple exmaple project to show how to use Jetpack compose Lazy column in Android and how to perform some action on the click of Lazy column item.
+In this project I'm showing a toast message whenever any item in Lazy cloumn get clicked</p>

 <h2>Screen shorts :</h2>